dgraph-io/dgraph/wiki/content/mutations/index.md

 <http://schema.org/type>: [uid] @reverse .
 ```

-Set your Type first of all.
+Set the Type first of all.
 ```
 {
   set {